adiipocere/umaaza/README.md

 i dont know how this works im sorry pls deal with this terrible layout

-hello !  my name is aza, i go by she/they ^^ masc terms are also fine. im a minor, im also from the philippines yes
+hello !  my name is aza or shion, use what you want ^^ i go by she/they ^^ masc terms are also fine. im a minor, im also from the philippines yes

 im a really shy person but i will open up by time T__T so dont be afraid to interact with me first! my dni is just basic dni criteria :P